A Muslim woman wearing a niqab in London. (Photo via)

 Why do you personally wear it?

-In an ideal world, if we didn't have any Islamophobia, I would consider wearing it all the, time because it's really special to me.
+In an ideal world, if we didn't have any Islamophobia, I would consider wearing it all the time, because it's really special to me.
 Part of the problem is that this country is deprived of spirituality, so it’s hard to explain why wearing the niqab is important.

 Na’ima Robert, 36, is a British convert to Islam, author and magazine editor.
+She didn't want to be photographed.

 How does the niqab affect your day-to-day life?